kaxonomy/DingKeySwitchBalancer/README.md

 3. Create a folder on your system where you want to install the project.
 4. Place the downloaded release file into the created folder.
 5. Open a terminal or command prompt and navigate to the project folder.
-6. Run the appropriate batch or bash file for your operating system:
+6. Run the appropriate batch or bash file for your operating system.

-## Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to the forked repository.
-5. Submit a pull request.

-## Issues

-If you encounter any issues or have suggestions, please open an issue [here](https://github.com/kaxlabs/DingKeySwitchBalancer/issues).

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial License.
-See the [LICENSE](LICENSE.md) file for more details.